josephuses/RepData_PeerAssessment1/PA1_template.md

 missing <- !complete.cases(data)
 ```

-The total number of missing 2304.
+The total number of missing is 2304.

 I used mean as values for imputing the number of steps for missing values.
 To impute the missing values in the data, firstly, I matched the averages by interval across dates with the intervals in the original data.